tvp-freeports/analysis_finance_reports/docs/source/usage/command.rst

 Validation of resulting configuration
 -------------------------------------

-Each way of specify options have his algorithm to validate the user choice, but after those checks it is performed a consistency check on the resulting configuration.
+Each way of specifying options has its algorithm to validate the user's choice, but after those checks a consistency check is performed on the resulting configuration.
-Noticebly the most important performed chekcs are:
+Noticebly the most important performed checks are:

-* In ``BATCH MODE`` ``OUT_CSV`` is the name of an archive or of a directory
+* In ``BATCH_MODE`` ``OUT_CSV`` is the name of an archive or of a directory
 * After *job contextual options* overwriting at least one between ``PDF`` or ``URL`` is defined